golgote/neturl/readme.md

 ### Querystring parser

-The library supports brackets in querystrings, like PHP, that means you can use brackets to build multi-dimensional tables.
+The library supports brackets in querystrings, like PHP.
+It means you can use brackets to build multi-dimensional tables.
 The parsed querystring has a tostring() helper.
+As usual with Lua, if no index is specified, it starts from index 1.

     > query = url.parseQuery("first=abc&a[]=123&a[]=false&b[]=str&c[]=3.5&a[]=last")
     > = query